 It would appear the demand for silver will continue to be strong.
 With both investment demand and industrial demand increasing, it appears supply deficits could be here to stay.

 It won’t be easy to increase the mine supply of silver though to make up for this.
 Silver is chiefly mined as a byproduct of other metals like gold and copper.
 The lower prices of these metals have meant investment in exploration and development of new mines has dropped in recent years.
-So while mine supply of silver has increased over the last couple of years, it is still down over 50 million ounces from the 2016 peak.
+So while mine supply of silver has increased over the last couple of years, it is still down around 70 million ounces from the 2016 peak.
 So a significant increase does not look that likely.

 You can read more on the subject of “peak silver supply” here: Has Peak Silver Arrived? >>